 ---|---|

-Small Group Communication | Group communication occurs when more than two people are involved, It’s a form of interaction where multiple individuals engage in conversation together.
-Example – 1.
+Small Group Communication | This type of communication takes place when there are more than two people involved.
+Example β 1.
 Press conferences 2.
 Board meetings 3.
 Team meetings |

-Public Communication | Public communication happens when a single person speaks to a large audience or addresses a big gathering.
-Example – 1.
+Public Communication | When one person speaks to a large group of people or audience.
+Example β 1.
 Election campaigns 2.
 Public speeches by dignitaries |

-Advantages of Verbal Communication –
+Advantages of Verbal Communication

 - Ease: Simple and straightforward way of communication.

-- Adaptability: Allows for adjustments based on the listener’s response.
+- Adaptability: Allows for adjustments based on the listenerβs response.

 - Immediacy: Enables quick exchange of information.